ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

       * C = Position (characters) in the field
       * OPTS = One of the sorting options [bdfgiMhnRrV]
       * Ex: `sort -t. -k 1,1n -k 2,2n -k 3,3n -k 4,4n` (sort ip address list)

+### - uniq
+  * Eliminates consecutive duplicates
+      ```
+      -c - It also indicates the number of rows packed into one (ocurrence number)
+      -d - It shows only non-single entries
+      ```

+ ### - wc
+  * (word count) is a count filter
+      ```
+      -l, --lines - Print the number of lines
+      -w, --words - Print the number of words
+      -m, --chars - Print the number of characters
+      -c, --bytes - Print the number of bytes
+      -L, --max-line-length - Print the length of the longest line
+      ```